Domhoff859/DnD-Talespire/Structures/Party structures/Tresendar Manor/Expansion.md

 - Benefit: Should any thief make it to the vault, bypassing the lock is a DC (18/23/30) task.
 Regardless of the physical space it occupies, the interior space of the vault is (50/500/5,000) cubic feet.
 There is your choice of (0/0/1) deadly trap and (0/1/2) dangerous traps and (1/2/3) setback traps (Dungeon Master’s Guide, page 121) rigged to the vault.
 The door (is not/is not/is) protected by a magical passphrase.

 ### Security Enhancements
-- Although Phandalin’s streets are generally fairly safe, bad things do happen: monsters come out of the sewers, magic goes awry, or a new gang decides to offer their “protection.”
+- Although [[Phandalin]]’s streets are generally fairly safe, bad things do happen: monsters come out of the sewers, magic goes awry, or a new gang decides to offer their “protection.”
 Reinforced shutters and doors protect the structure from outside threats.
 - Cost: 200 gp, 2 days
 - Benefit: Defenders receive heavy cover against attackers outside the building during an assault and windows and doors are more difficult to break.